CosmosOS/Cosmos/readme.md

 You can still refer to cosmos project in order to have more informations.
 Documentation will be written later.

-Release Changelog
+!!!Release Changelog

-Evolution
-TODO
+!!!Evolution
 Cosmos Source Code
 Dewitcher library
 Some very basics. (bench, top, help, ...)
 Beginning of process and thread system in order to manage memory.
 ...
 Nothing more at the moment.

-To Come
+!!!To Come
 Garbage Collector
 Basic configuration management
 Process and thread system